World Antibiotic Awareness Week, 13-19 November 2017

 40% of the world’s antibiotics are used in the farming industry, where it is added to animal feed.
 The more antibiotics used, the more chance of antimicrobial-resistant bacteria in the animal, or in the soil where they urinate.

-These resistance genes can then be easily passed on to other bacteria and spread, most worryingly when we eat the meat or produce from the ‘contaminated’ farm.
+These resistant genes can then be easily passed on to other bacteria and spread, most worryingly when we eat the meat or produce from the ‘contaminated’ farm.
 Therefore, organic meat is the only ‘safe’ meat to eat in this respect, as well as avoiding polluting the environment around the farms.

 The use of antibiotics in farms is a contributing factor to the development of antibiotic resistance, including the creation of multidrug-resistant bacteria, informally called “super bugs” such as MRSA.
 The consequence is that relatively harmless bacteria (such as staphylococcus or enterococcus) can develop resistance to multiple antibiotics and cause life-threatening infections.